 - Advises the Director of Operations promptly when repairs to the home or furnishings are needed.

-- Stewardship – turn lights out, heat with wood when possible, close doors to areas not in use, turn down thermostat at night.
+- Practices good stewardship- turns lights out, heats with wood when possible, closes doors to areas not in use, turns down thermostat at night.

-- Informs Relief Staff of the home routine and any special needs of a particular child.
+- Informs Program Assistant of the home routine and any special needs of a particular child.

-- Acts as hosts for scheduled public relations tours of the homes.
+- Acts as hosts for scheduled public relation tours of the homes.

 - Attends interviews for children who are being considered for their home.

 - Christian of high moral and ethical character.